0xR4Y/StableMatch/README.md

 - There are 8 total lines representing the preference lists
 - The first 4 lines are the preference list for the men
-- The last 4 lines are the preference list for the women EXAMPLE #1: Given an input1.txt file of
+- The last 4 lines are the preference list for the women EXAMPLE #1: Given an input1.txt file of:
 4
 1 2 3 4
 2 1 3 4